 Follow up on approved accommodation appeals will be completed in a reasonably prompt timeframe to ensure appropriate time to meet with all parties and respond to concerns.
 The goal is to ensure that equal access is being provided in courses and programs.

 Appeal Process for Accommodation Decisions Made by Accessibility Services

 Students who want to appeal a disability accommodation decision by Accessibility Services should follow the steps described below:

 - Students may submit a request for reconsideration to the Center for Academic Success (Mudd Library Second Floor/Email the CAS) within 14 calendar days of receiving an accommodation decision from Accessibility Services.
 The request shall be in writing (letter format and/or email) and include a brief statement of the grounds for appeal.

 - There was a substantial failure by Accessibility Services to comply with procedures so as to deny a fair review of the request, or

 - The decision of Accessibility Services was not supported by the evidence.

 - The appeal review will be based on the information and materials in the case file, the student’s written request for reconsideration of the accommodation decision, and the review committee’s findings and recommendations.

-- The Dean of Academic Success, along with a designated committee of at least two other members (drawn from a group comprised of the Provost, the Dean of the Conservatory, the VP for Student Life, the Dean of Students, the VP for Finance and Administration, or their respective designees), may affirm, modify, or reverse the decision of the Accessibility Services Specialist.
+- The Dean of Academic Success, along with a designated committee of at least two other members (drawn from a group comprised of the Provost, the Dean of the Conservatory, the VP for Student Life, the Dean of Students, the VP for Finance and Administration, or their respective designees), may affirm, modify, or reverse the decision of Accessibility Services.
 The decision of the committee shall be final and not subject to further review.